-- Unexplained charges or withdrawals from your financial accounts
+- Unexplained charges or withdrawals from your financial accounts.

-- Failing to receive bills or other accounts
+- Not receiving bills or other statements.

-- Receiving calls from collectors or companies about loans you didn't apply for or merchandise or services you didn't buy
+- Receiving calls from collectors or companies about loans you didn't apply for or merchandise or services you didn't buy.

-- Receiving credit cards that you didn't apply for
+- Receiving credit cards that you didn't apply for.

-- Receiving bills from unfamiliar sources
+- Receiving bills from unfamiliar sources.

-- Receiving letters that ask you to confirm address changes that you didn't submit
+- Receiving letters that ask you to confirm address changes that you didn't submit.

-- Denial of credit for no apparent reason
+- Denial of credit for no apparent reason.